Rolodophone/nea/report/report.md

 The "Credits" button will display the credits along with a button to go back.

-If you press the "Play" button, a siren will start and a picture of Jane Pond will appear on the screen, along with the flashing words, "Impostor detected".
+If you press the "Play" button, a siren will start, and a picture of Jane Pond will appear on the screen, along with the flashing words, "Impostor detected".
 Jane will start running and this will transition smoothly into the game.

 The "Tutorial" button has the same effect as the "Play" button, except it interactively shows you how to play the game.
 At the end of the tutorial, it transitions smoothly into the real game.